 For many years the City of Kirkwood has been a popular community for residential and commercial development in the St. Louis area.
 Land development permanently alters the way in which stormwater flows across a site due to grading, compaction, and the installation of impervious cover.
 In an attempt to reduce these impacts, the City of Kirkwood requires stormwater management measures be utilized on major development projects in accordance with Municipal Code Chapter 5, Article VI Infill Development Storm Water Management.
 These regulations are in addition to the requirements of the Metropolitan St. Louis Sewer District (MSD).

-Applicable projects meeting or exceeding the thresholds for impervious area in the ordinance will be required to provide stormwater BMP's to treat the increased runoff.
-The City has developed a guidance manual to assist property owners with selecting, sizing, and locating the necessary BMP's, as well standard details for installation.
+Applicable projects meeting or exceeding the thresholds for impervious area in the ordinance will be required to provide stormwater BMPs to treat the increased runoff.
+The City has developed a guidance manual to assist property owners with selecting, sizing, and locating the necessary BMPs, as well standard details for installation.
 For more information about the regulations please contact Asst.
-City Engineer Chris Pflasterer at (314) 822-5819 or search the sections below.
+City Engineer Rick Holesinger at 314-822-5819 or search the sections below.

 - Applicable Projects